zyadhassan/-Stop-watch-System/README.md

 # Features
 #### Stop Watch counting should start once the power is connected to the MCU.<br />
 #### Configure External Interrupt INT0 with falling edge.
-Connecting a push button with the
-internal pull-up resistor.
+Connecting a push button with the internal pull-up resistor.
 If a falling edge detected the Stop Watch time should be reset.<br />
 #### Configure External Interrupt INT1 with raising edge.
-Connecting a push button with the
+Connecting a push button with theexternal pull-down resistor.
-external pull-down resistor.
 If a raising edge detected the Stop Watch time should be paused.<br />
 #### Configure External Interrupt INT2 with falling edge.
-Connecting a push button with the
-internal pull-up resistor.
+Connecting a push button with the internal pull-up resistor.
 If a falling edge detected the Stop Watch time should be resumed.<br />
 # Snaps
 ![9-23-2022 (06-17-52)](https://user-images.githubusercontent.com/85132939/191891352-7779b192-1d7d-4267-bc39-f7f45b36f533.gif)